stripe/stripe-react-native/docs/accept-a-payment.md

 # Accept a payment - classic

-Collecting payments in your React Native app consists of creating an object to track payment on your server, collecting card information in your app, and submitting the payment to Stripe for processing.
+Collecting payments in your React Native app consists of three steps.
+Creating an object to track payment on your server, collecting card information in your app, and submitting the payment to Stripe for processing.

-Stripe uses this payment object, called a PaymentIntent, to track and handle all the states of the payment until it’s completed—even when the bank requires customer intervention, like two-factor authentication.
+Stripe uses this payment object, called a `PaymentIntent`, to track and handle all the states of the payment until it’s completed—even when the bank requires customer intervention, like two-factor authentication.

 ## Setup Stripe